 As the polling methodology proved useful in earlier deliberations, the CCWG again used polling to refine recommendations for the proposed Final Report.
-After the CCWG reviewed Public Comments and further considered the issues raised through this input, it conducted an additional poll to assist with finalizing its advice on the mechanisms for inclusion in the proposed Final Report.
+Please see the proposed Final Report for additional details.

-Fourteen members out of twenty-three Chartering Organization appointed members participated in the indicative poll.
-In addition, eight participants out of fifty-one participants provided their input.
+After considering comments received on the proposed Final Report and completing further deliberations, the CCWG conducted a final poll to assess which mechanisms CCWG members and participants believe meet the criteria listed in sub-section 4.2.
+Fifteen members out of twenty-three Chartering Organization appointed members participated in the final poll.
+In addition, five participants out of fifty participants provided their input.

-In response to the question “Are you of the view that the CCWG should only recommend one mechanism for ICANN Board consideration, even if your preferred mechanism does not come out as the preferred mechanism of the CCWG overall?”, six members indicated their preference to recommend the top two ranked mechanisms to the ICANN Board, five members indicated their preference to only recommend 1 mechanism, two members indicated their preference to recommend all three mechanism and one member indicated no preference.
+In response to the question “Are you of the view that the CCWG should only recommend one mechanism for ICANN Board consideration, even if your preferred mechanism does not come out as the preferred mechanism of the CCWG overall?”, nine members indicated their preference to recommend the top two ranked mechanisms to the ICANN Board, four members indicated their preference to only recommend 1 mechanism, and one member indicated their preference to recommend all three mechanisms.
+One member indicated that the CCWG should not recommend a mechanism, stating that this is a detail about which the CCWG does not have expertise.

 In response to the ranking, seven members recommended mechanism A (An internal department dedicated to the allocation of auction proceeds is created within the ICANN organization) as their preferred mechanism, four members ranked mechanism B (An internal department dedicated to the allocation of auction proceeds is created within the ICANN organization which collaborates with an existing non-profit) as their preferred mechanism and three members ranked mechanism C (A new charitable structure (ICANN Foundation) is created which is functionally separate from ICANN org, which would be responsible for the allocation of auction proceeds).
+One member did not state a preference, commenting that the CCWG should not recommend a mechanism.

-Considering the responses from participants did not significantly change the direction provided by the CCWG members as four participants indicated their preference for mechanism A, two participants indicated their preference for mechanism B and two participants indicated their preference for mechanism C.
+Considering the responses from participants did not significantly change the direction provided by the CCWG members as one participant indicated their preference for mechanism A and three participants indicated their preference for mechanism B.

-Based on the indicative poll results, the CCWG leadership sees a strong direction in favor of Mechanism A (An internal department dedicated to the allocation of auction proceeds is created within the ICANN organization), followed by mechanism B (An internal department dedicated to the allocation of auction proceeds is created within the ICANN organization which collaborates with an existing non-profit), but at the same time, the CCWG leadership notes notes that a number of members did not participate in the indicative survey so it is possible that the outcome could change as a result of further deliberations, consideration of input received and consultations by the members with their respective appointing organizations.
+Based on the final poll results, the CCWG leadership sees strong support in favor of Mechanism A (An internal department dedicated to the allocation of auction proceeds is created within the ICANN organization), followed by mechanism B (An internal department dedicated to the allocation of auction proceeds is created within the ICANN organization which collaborates with an existing non-profit).

+The CCWG leadership notes notes that a number of members did not participate in the final survey, but it is nonetheless confident in recommending that the Board consider the two top ranked mechanisms, mechanism A (An internal department dedicated to the allocation of auction proceeds is created within the ICANN organization), followed by mechanism B (An internal department dedicated to the allocation of auction proceeds is created within the ICANN organization which collaborates with an existing non-profit organization), given several considerations.
+Members from all but one of the Chartering Organizations participated in the poll, providing representation from nearly all of the groups.
+In addition, the poll results are consistent with results of the poll held prior to publication of the Initial Report.
+Results are also consistent with input received through public comment on the proposed Final Report, as well as subsequent deliberations within the CCWG.

 Conclusion